superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### 5.4.
 Rerank

-The rerank step is used to refine the retrieved posts regarding the initial query.
+The rerank step is used to refine the retrieved posts relative to the initial query.
 This is powerful as the initial retrieval step where we use cosine similarity (or similar distances) to compute the distance between the query and post embeddings might miss more complex (but essential) relationships.

-We will use a **cross-encoder** model to implement the reranking step to score the query with all the retrieved posts individually.
+We will use a **cross-encoder** model to implement the reranking step to score the query relative to all retrieved posts individually.
 These scores will take into consideration more complex relationships than cosine similarity can.
 Under the hood is a BERT classifier that outputs a number between 0 and 1 depending on how similar the 2 given sentences are.
 You will get a 0 if they are entirely different and a 1 for a perfect match.

 ![Bi-Encoder vs. Cross-Encoder](../assets/use_cases/social_media_retrieval/bi-encoder_vs_cross-encoder.png)